 We should point out that not every game requires a lot of resources to run, but for the ones that do, please allow it access to the resources it needs.

-3] Select High Performance Power Plan
+3] Select High-Performance Power Plan

 Open Control Panel > Power Options.
 Here select the High-Performance plan to increase laptop performance.
 You may also consider enabling and using the Ultimate Performance Power Plan.

 4] Improve multiplayer performance